anish-singh-rawat/IndianBaazaar-backend/README.md

 ## Development

-### Without Database
-The application can run without PostgreSQL installed.
-It will automatically fall back to mock data mode for development.

 ### With Database
 For full functionality, set up PostgreSQL and update the `.env` file with your database credentials.